Reference Data for Evaluation of In Vitro Test Methods and Computational Models

 In a similar effort, OECD, NICEATM, and EPA scientists collaborated to develop a reference database and evaluate an in vitro model to identify chemicals with the potential to interact with the androgen receptor (AR).
 The AR model is potentially a rapid, cost-effective replacement for the in vivo Hershberger assay (EPA OPPTS 890.1400).

 - Browne et al., 2018, describes assembly and curation of a data set of results for the Hershberger and other in vivo assays for AR activity.
 Ultimately, 49 chemicals were identified with reproducible AR pathway responses confirmed in at least two in vivo rodent studies.
 These 49 chemicals could be considered reference chemicals useful for validating alternative methods.
-The list of chemicals and the in vivo AR activity data will be available soon in the NICEATM Integrated Chemical Environment.
+The list of chemicals and the in vivo AR activity data are available in the NICEATM Integrated Chemical Environment.

 - Kleinstreuer et al., 2018, describes use of the reference chemicals identified through the data curation effort to interrogate the performance of a ToxCast/Tox21 AR model based on 11 high-throughput assays.
 The AR model had 100% positive predictive value for the in vivo response, where chemicals with conclusive AR model results were consistently positive in vivo.